yasiramus/pokemon/README.md

 ## 📝 Description

   > The application allows users to discover and browse through all avalable pokemons and also discover other feauters of each pokemons

 ## Stacks Used

-<p><strong> ReactJs: </strong> for creating of the entire application.<br>
+ * <strong> ReactJs: </strong> for creating of the entire application.
-redux-toolkit : for state management. <br>
+ * redux-toolkit : for state management.
-react-redux : for binding that is connecting the redux-store to the react app.<br>
+ * react-redux : for binding that is connecting the redux-store to the react app.
-tailwind.css : for styling.<br>
+ * tailwind.css : for styling.
-react-router-dom : for routing.<br>
+ * react-router-dom : for routing.
-axios : for making of api calls.<p>
+ * axios : for making of api calls.

 <!-- ### 🏠 [Homepage](https://github.com/yasiramus/pokemon.git) -->
 ### 🏠 [Homepage](App)